 There are four things all churches can do to start their net zero carbon journey

 Thank you to all those who completed this year’s Parish Returns Energy Footprint Tool (EFT).
 The data gathered is used to establish the Church of England's carbon baseline and monitor progress, to track the impact of the steps your church is taking to reduce your emissions.
+It ensures your church is eligible for net zero carbon grants.
 At a Diocesan level it also helps us to:

 - Spot churches with heating system issues.